codificat/kubevirt-tutorial/labs/lab4/lab4.md

 vm1    24s   false
 ```

-Notice it's not running, that's actually coming from its definition we've just applied:
+Notice it's not running, in the YAML definition we can find the following block:

 ```yaml
 ...